SkylineCommunications/dataminer-docs/release-notes/EPM/I-DOCSIS/EPM_7.0.0_I-DOCSIS.md

 #### Generic DOCSIS CM Collector: Improved calculation method for FEC values [ID_38196]

-The calculation method for Forward Error Correction (FEC) values in the Generic CM Collector was enhanced.
+The calculation method for Forward Error Correction (FEC) values in the Generic CM Collector has been enhanced.
 Previously, FEC values were calculated using averages of channel instances, leading to potential discrepancies, particularly in scenarios where Uncorrectable Packet Ratio (UER) was high while the Corrected Packet Ratio (CER) showed as zero.
 Now, instead of relying on averages, the system aggregates all counters to accurately determine the ratio.

 #### Huawei 5688-5800 CCAP Platform connector now aligns CCAP name with element name [ID_38197]